Virtuallified/REST-Api_JWT_CodeIgniter3/readme.md

 ## Reference

-This sandbox is based on these works:
+This sandbox is based on these repos:

 - https://github.com/chriskacerguis/codeigniter-restserver
 - https://github.com/Virtuallified/REST-Api_JWT_CodeIgniter3